 - How NOT to Summon a Demon Lord: There is a mirror that measures people's Power Levels.
 When Diablo tries it, he's too powerful, so it malfunctions and shuts down.

 - In I Went to School to be a Swordswoman, But My Magical Aptitude is 9999 the nine-year old heroine Rola is assessed when she joins a prestigious Academy for adventurers by touching a magic crystal.
-While she shows strong initial ratings on her physical stats, each of the ratings for offensive magic compatibility, defensive magic compatibility, restorative magic compatibility, augmentative magic compatibility, summoning magic compatibility, and specialization magic compatibility are each 9,999.
-For comparison, the great sage who founded the school, and was a heroine from 130 years back, has ratings in the 3,000 to 6,000 range.
+While she shows strong initial ratings on her physical stats, her ratings for the six different magic types are each 9,999.
+For comparison, the great sage who founded the school, a heroine from 130 years ago, had ratings in the 3,000 to 6,000 range.
 It is even said the crystal simply maxes out at 9,999 and her true abilities could be even higher.

 - Lampshaded in an issue of Fantastic Four: